 SR. ELENA MARIA MANGANELLI, O.S.A.

-Jesus falls the
+Jesus falls the third time

 By his own weakness, Jesus strengthens our infirmity